 Tunis's main port, La Goulette (Port de la Goulette), handles both ferry connections and cruise ships.
 It sits approximately 10 kilometers (6 miles) from downtown.

-Immigration and customs procedures for ferry and cruise passengers at La Goulette port are similar to those at the airport.
+Immigration and customs procedures for ferry and a cruise passengers at La Goulette port are similar to those at the airport.
 You present your a passport that is not expired and any needed visa documentation.

 No specific exit fees typically find charge separately upon departure; these fees usually fall within your ticket price.

-Highways connecting cities generally see good upkeep.
+Major roads connecting cities generally see good upkeep.
 Urban areas experience dense traffic, and adherence to traffic laws, like speed limits and lane discipline, might vary.

 Drive on the right-hand side of the road.
 Speed limits are generally A speed limit of 50 km/h in towns, 90 km/h on rural roads, and 110 km/h on highways.